Student Central: Financial Aid, Payment and Records

 Through the online services system, you can see and print your financial aid award letters, view current and previous years’ financial aid records and check the status of your current financial aid application.
 You can find more details on financial aid and the BHCC Financial Aid Office online.

 Bunker Hill Community College participates in the Federal College Work-Study Program.
 If you apply for financial aid, you may receive funds from this program if you are eligible.
 Federal program regulations require that a percentage of these funds be earmarked to community service-related work.
 Check with the Financial Aid Office in Student Central for a listing of available Work-Study positions.

-The Student Payment Office, also located within Student Central, is responsible for processing student bills and payments for charges including tuition, fees, health insurance, malpractice insurance (for students enrolled in Health Programs), BHCC ID replacement cards, parking permits and returned checks.
+The Student Payment Office, also located within Student Central, is responsible for processing student bills and payments for charges including tuition, fees, health insurance, malpractice insurance (for students enrolled in Health Programs), BHCC ID replacement cards and returned checks.